myexperiments-blog/myexperiments-blog.github.io/_posts/2018-07-21-become-anonymous-online.md

 # I - Introduction

 Being anonymous on Internet is not such easy.
 There is different ways to do it.
 One of the easiest is to use Tor (The Onion Router).

-The advantage of using it as a transparent proxy against using the client is because you can easily connect and use it every where and from any devices you will just need a way to connect through a VPN.
+I have a remote server which I mostly use as VPN, so I had the idea that I can use it as a Tor middle box too.
+That will provide me an anonymous VPN.

-This article will explain how to setting up a TOR transparent proxy (middle box) in a remote [OpenBSD](https://www.openbsd.org/) server trough a VPN.
+In this article I will explain you how to setting up a TOR transparent proxy (middle box) in a remote [OpenBSD](https://www.openbsd.org/) server trough a VPN.

 ## 1 - What's a TOR transparent proxy ?